niladrib/Rider/README.md

 3. Run (Product -> Run)

 ## Design Considerations
+### Architecture
+I picked MVC as the architecture.
+Given the app's simple UI, MVC seems appropriate.
+As we add more complex screens, we should consider using MVVM for those screens.
+As the navigation grows more complex we should consider adding a Co-ordinator to handle the navigation.

 ### Modeling State
 I use `@Observable` objects to model Application State and `@State` structs to model View State.